-ACC 1213 Principles of Accounting I
+ACC 2213 Principles of Accounting I

-A study of the financial accounting principles that relate to business.
-The topics to be covered include the accounting cycle, accounting systems for service and merchandising businesses, assets, liabilities, and equity.
+Study of the fundamentals and application of financial accounting principles that relate to business.
+The topics to be covered include the accounting cycle and accounting systems for service and merchandising businesses.
 Three hours lecture per week.
-Credit, three semester hours.
+Credit, three semester hours

-ACC 1223 Principles of Accounting II
+ACC 2223 Principles of Accounting II

-A continuation of ACC 1213.
+A continuation of ACC 2213.
 The topics to be covered include corporate accounting concepts, managerial accounting concepts and internal business decision making.
 Three hours lecture per week.
 Credit, three semester hours.